 - Feedback – Frequent buyers and sellers would have had previous dealings with other members of the community.
 Ask for general feedback from the community.

-- Deal in secured and safe location – Banks and police stations are the safest place to do the trade where there will almost certain be a surveillance camera available.
+- Deal in a secured and safe location – Banks and police stations are the safest place to do the trade where there will almost certainly be a surveillance camera available.
 Malls would be alternative as well.
-I’ve heard stories of people getting robbed when they deal in a service station at 9pm.
+I’ve heard stories of people getting robbed when they deal in a service station at 9 pm.